Shaienn/nested_maps/README.md

 Usage:

-For example there is a map:
+There is the example map:

 ```
 Map = #{